Ons Jabeur: Junior years

-Professional career

-2008–12: WTA Tour debut
+2008–12: Professional & WTA Tour debut

 Jabeur began playing on the ITF Women's Circuit in 2008 at the age of 14.
-In October 2009, she finished runner-up in both singles and doubles at a $10K tournament in Monastir near her hometown, losing to Elise Tamaëla in both events.
-She won her first title at the $10k level in singles in May 2010 in Antalya, Turkey.
-She then won the singles and doubles events at another $10k tournament in Casablanca, Morocco two months later.
+In October 2009, she finished runner-up in both singles and doubles at a 10k tournament in Monastir near her hometown, losing to Elise Tamaëla in both events.
+She won her first title in singles in May 2010 in Antalya, Turkey.
+She then won the singles and doubles events at another 10k tournament in Casablanca, Morocco two months later.

-After having left wrist surgery at the end of the year and winning a junior Grand Slam title, Jabeur moved up to the $25k and $50k levels in the summer of 2011.
-She made her WTA Tour main-draw debut at the age of 17 as a wildcard at the Premier 5 Qatar Open in February 2012, where she lost her first career match to No. 103 Virginie Razzano, in three sets.
+After having left wrist surgery at the end of the year and winning a junior major title, Jabeur moved up to the 25k and 50k levels in the summer of 2011.
+She made her WTA Tour main-draw debut at the age of 17 as a wildcard at the Premier 5 Qatar Ladies Open in February 2012, where she lost her first career match to No. 103 Virginie Razzano, in three sets.
 She was also given a wildcard into the qualifying competition at the Dubai Tennis Championships the following week.
 Although she did not qualify, she upset world No. 33 Zheng Jie with a ranking of No. 1169.
 Jabeur did not have much success at the ITF Circuit in 2012, only reaching one final, which came in singles and was her first at the $25k level.
 She also entered qualifying at the French Open, but only won one match.
 Jabeur finished the year ranked No. 260 in the world.